-So you have a service that is using the AMQP protocol, and you want to build that into your formula, BUT there is no option to retry the step upon failure.
-What are you to do?
-No worries Cloud Elements has got you.
+If you have a service that is using the AMQP protocol and you want to build that into your formula, but there is no option to retry the step upon failure, Cloud Elements offers a solution.

 - Figure out which status codes you want to retry on.
 It doesn't make sense to retry on ALL non 200 response codes because sometimes the failure is an unrefreshed token or something like that and no amount of retries will fix the root cause.